renukaKandii/promptLY/ReadME.md

 ---

+## 💭 Why promptLY?

+**Ever been stuck in these situations?**

+- 📧 **Need to reply to an email?** Don't want to open ChatGPT, copy-paste, wait, copy-paste back...
+- 🤖 **AI text sounds robotic?** Need to humanize it but switching tabs breaks your flow...
+- ✈️ **On a plane with no WiFi?** All those cloud AI tools are useless...
+- 🔒 **Handling sensitive data?** Company policy says no external AI...
+- 💸 **Hit your free limit?** ChatGPT capped and you need one more rewrite...
+- ⚡ **Just want it quick?** Select → Right-click → Done.
+No tab juggling...

+**promptLY solves all of this.**

+Your AI lives in Chrome.
+No internet after setup.
+No data leaving your device.
+No subscriptions.
+No limits.

+**Need to humanize?** Right-click → promptLY → Humanize → Run.
+Done.

+**Need to reply to email?** Select → Right-click → promptLY → Reply to Email → Run.
+Send.

+**Working offline?** Built-in AI doesn't need WiFi.
+Everything stays on your laptop.

+It's AI, but **private.
+Fast.
+Always there.
+Right where you need it.**

+---

 ## 🎯 What is promptLY?

 promptLY is a **text transformation tool** that leverages Chrome's built-in AI to help you rewrite, summarize, translate, and proofread content — all **100% on-device** with zero data sent to external servers.